Stay Connected

 Although most birds used in research are not covered by the AWA, it is important to note that some are.
 In 2000, the U.S. Department of Agriculture (USDA) entered into a settlement agreement with AAVS’s affiliate, the Alternatives Research & Development Foundation (ARDF), following a legal challenge seeking AWA protection for birds, rats, and mice.
 Although a 2002 Congressional action reversed much of the settlement, USDA did agree to regulate large-scale bird breeders who supply the pet trade, birds in exhibition, and birds used in research, provided they do not fall under the “bred for use in research” exclusion in the AWA.

 Unfortunately, it took 20 years of legal wrangling before the USDA finally completed the regulatory process to protect birds.
-AAVS’s 2018 lawsuit against USDA, with co-plaintiff, Avian Welfare Coalition (AWC), finally succeeded in a court order instructing the agency to fulfill its legal obligation to issue regulations covering birds as defined in the AWA.
-On February 21, 2023, USDA issued its final regulations which establish a series of definitions and minimum standards.
-However, consistent with other areas of USDA regulations, it remains to be seen whether the accommodations and exceptions included for the industry will prevent effective enforcement.
+AAVS’s 2018 lawsuit against the USDA, with co-plaintiff, Avian Welfare Coalition (AWC), finally succeeded in a court order instructing the agency to fulfill its legal obligation to issue regulations covering birds as defined in the AWA.
+On February 21, 2023, USDA issued its final regulations which establish a series of definitions and minimum standards, which, if the agency enforces, should implement some improvements and transparency.